 Smoke, Steam and Soot David Burnell

-David gave us a terrific talk last year on the Art of the Underground, following which a group of us were able to visit the LUL art collection at Acton.
+David followed his terrific talk last year on the Art of the Underground, after which a group of us were able to visit the LUL art collection at Acton, with a more historical view of the building of the first underground railway.

-This time, he’ll go underground properly.
-This talk will recall, by way of contemporary accounts, the building of the world’s first underground railway.
-The experience of travelling on the steam powered underground was not without its hazards and these are recounted largely through the writings of those who ventured through what The London Times described as ‘tunnels with sewer drippings in London’s foul subsoil’.
+It involved less work ‘under the ground’ than might have been expected.
+The technique of ‘cut and cover’ allowed the railway to be laid under the streets of London with little tunnelling but (no doubt) major disruption.
+Not everyone was impressed: the experience of travelling on this steam powered underground was not without its hazards, and David drew on the writings of those who ventured through what The London Times described as ‘tunnels with sewer drippings in London’s foul subsoil’.

 10 December 2020 (on line)